TsvetelinaChakarova/Yu-Gi-Oh/README.md

 And can be saved to a file with the same format.

 A simple duel can take place between duelists with the same number of cards.
 Their decks are compared based on rarity.

-//The project is a part of "Object - oriented programming in C++" course.